Milk Street Kitchin-tan™ Serrated Japanese-Style Utility Knife

 Milk Street Precision Peeler

-Please allow 5 business days for this product to ship
+Please allow 3-4 business days for this items to ship.

 Most peelers do a lousy job.
 The blades are made of inferior steel so they do not peel easily and the peel itself is often too thick.
 The blades dull over time so you have to throw it out.
 Many designs have uncomfortable handles or the handles are awkward since they are not aligned properly with the blade.
 And when it comes to thick, tough skins such as butternut squash, you might as well give up before you start.
 That is why we just redesigned the peeler, using top-grade 420 stainless steel for the replaceable blade (why don’t all peelers have replaceable blades?) and a handle that is big enough for a firm, easy grip.
 Try it just once and you will find that it peels like cutting through butter.
 It’s that good!